devptl04/Chrome-Extension/README.md

 - `content.js`: Injects scripts to interact with web pages.
 - `popup.html`: The HTML file for the extension's popup interface.
 - `popup.js`: Contains the logic for the popup interface.
-- `styles.css`: Contains the styles for the popup interface.

 Thank you for taking the time to look at this!
 If you have any questions or concerns, contact me at devptl04@gmail.com